Hiking, birdlife and photography trip to the Aragonese Pyrenees

 |INCLUDED||Transfers from Toulouse

 |5 nights half board

 All local transport

 |NOT INCLUDED||Drinks with meals|

-This exceptional experience takes place in the outstanding and unusual environment of the Haut Aragonese Pyrenees and the Ordesa and Monte Perdido National Park.
+This exceptional wildlife experience takes place in the outstanding and unusual environment of the Haut Aragonese Pyrenees and the Ordesa and Monte Perdido National Park.

 The sheer limestone cliff faces and steep gorges of the National Park provide an ideal breeding environment for countless bird species.
 However, it’s the birds of prey that are the stars of the show here.

 Peregrine falcons, golden eagles, Egyptian vultures, black vultures and particularly the threatened bearded vulture (aka the Lammergeier) settle here each Spring to raise their young.

 What’s more, the Spanish authorities chose this rugged area for a bearded vulture reintroduction and breeding programme.
 The ongoing programme is highly successful and we can now count over 50 breeding pairs in the area.